 The stories, games, celebration of festivals and creative activities enable children to connect with Indian culture in an engaging way.
 The Sanskrit prayers, bhajans and chanting give them a solid grounding in Hindu culture and the eternal values presented in story form are drawn from the vast gamut of Indian Scripture.

 Dedicated weekly 30 minute class on learning basics of Sanskrit language are conducted.
-For more information click here.
+For more registration click here.

 Dedicated weekly 30 minute class on learning how to chant, sing bhajans and shlokas are conducted.
-For more information click here.
+For registration click here.

 Importance of Bala Vihar